 We suggest a plan that offers coverage for medical/dental emergencies, lost baggage, missed connections, and trip cancellation, should you unexpectedly need to cancel.

 Maine Media Workshops is registered with Travel Insurance Services of Columbus, Ohio.
-Information & application may be found at here.
+Information & application may be found here.
 Three levels of coverage are available.
 Alternatively, by calling 800-937-1387 (please reference Producer account 240583).

 We are also pleased to advise our international students that you can now purchase health/accident insurance while visiting the US.
 Info may be found at here.